alextsigonias/starter-academic/content/authors/admin/_index.md

 #  url: https://www.tum.de/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include mechanism design, sequential decision-making, and algorithmic game theory.
+bio: Data scientist and researcher with background in computer science and applied mathematics.

 # Interests to show in About widget
 interests:
 - Economics and Computation
-- Online Decision-Making in Resource Allocation
+- Operations Research & Optimization
-- Algorithmic Mechanism Design
+- AI & Machine Learning
-- Pricing and Revenue Management
+- Computational Social Science

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Operations Research
+  - course: PhD in Mathematics
     institution: Technical University of Munich
     year: 2022
   - course: Diploma in Electrical and Computer Engineering